White Sox vs. Braves Player Props Betting Odds

 Olson Stats

-- Olson has picked up a hit in five straight games.
-During his last five outings he is batting .350 with a double, two home runs, a walk and eight RBI.
+- Olson has picked up a hit in six games in a row.
+In his last 10 games he is batting .359 with four doubles, two home runs, four walks and nine RBI.

 Olson Recent Games